nomi811/CV/README.md

 <br />

 I am located in the heart of the Midwest in the United States.
-I am a stay-at-home homeschool entrepreneur mom of 8 kids turned Junior Web Developer via [Makers Academy](http://www.makersacademy.com) in London, England.
+I am a stay-at-home homeschool entrepreneur mom of 8 kids turned Junior Web Developer via Makers Academy in London, England.

 Starting from ground zero, I taught myself enough Ruby to join the ranks of the 10% accepted into Makers Academy.

+ *It's not called "Oxbridge meets the Marines, but for Developers" for nothing!* - [Makers Academy website](http://www.makersacademy.com)

  I can claim the distinction of never being late or absent for the 3:30am (US time) start time during the whole 3 months of the remote online bootcamp.

  I am a strong believer in lifelong learning, discovering new things, and being open to possibilities.
 I have a curious nature and am interested in *way* too many things to learn in one lifetime.

 ## <a name="skills">Skills</a>